SMDC leader speaks at MDAA roundtable

+REDSTONE ARSENAL, Alabama – Military leaders gathered virtually with the Missile Defense Advocacy Alliance to discuss their roles in global missile defense and in the defense of the nation during a roundtable June 23.

 Lt.
-Gen. Daniel L. Karbler, commanding general of U.S. Army Space and Missile Defense Command and commander of the Joint Functional Component Command for Integrated Missile Defense, addresses a Missile Defense Advocacy Alliance-hosted virtual roundtable June 23.
-Karbler, pictured with Riki Ellison, MDAA chairman and founder, was joined by leaders from U.S. Northern Command, U.S. Indo-Pacific Command, and the Missile Defense Agency in discussing the role of current and future air and missile defenses during a virtual roundtable discussion on “Global Missile Defense Responsibilities.”
-(U.S. Army photo)
+Gen. Daniel L. Karbler, commanding general of U.S. Army Space and Missile Defense Command and commander of the Joint Functional Component Command for Integrated Missile Defense, joined leaders from U.S. Northern Command, U.S. Indo-Pacific Command, and the Missile Defense Agency to discuss the role of current and future air and missile defense during the discussion on “Global Missile Defense Responsibilities.”

+“Everything we’re working at is making sure the generation close to 2020 gets the best air and missile defense capabilities to keep everybody safe,” Karbler said.
+“I appreciate you inviting me to be on the global missile defense responsibilities forum today.
+It’s really an honor.
+It is about relationships as we’re into global missile defense responsibilities and how you build on those relationships, how you interact the frequency of them.
+It can't just be a pickup game.”

+MDAA, a private, non-profit organization, advocates for the development and deployment of missile defense systems to defend the United States, its armed forces and its allies against missile threats.
+Their goal is to educate the American public about missile defense issues and to recruit, organize, and mobilize proponents to advocate for the critical need of missile defense.

 |Date Taken: